james-mcgregor100/JamesMcGregor_T1A3/readme.md

 ### How to Use Command Line Arguments

 The comman line argument will run automatically when the application is open.
-A simple message will be
+A simple message will be displayed onced the user opens the application.

 # Extra Information
 Unfortunately due to time constraints I was not able to implement everything in the application that I would have liked to.
 Initially I had ideas of also adding in two extra menu options to play two extra games.
 One game was a simple tic tac toe game, and the other one was scissors, paper, rock.
 However, Initially I started to create the logic for the scissors, paper, rock game, and also tic tac toe, but I was unable to finish creating them, and had to just settle for making the basic trivia game.